 Günter Pichler was born and raised in Kufstein, Tyrol, Austria.
 He was accepted at the University of Music and Performing Arts, Vienna in 1955.
 He joined the Vienna Symphony as concertmaster under Wolfgang Sawallisch at the age of 18.
 At 21, he was made concertmaster by the Vienna Philharmonic thanks to a tie-breaking vote on his appointment by conductor Herbert von Karajan.

-From 1963 to 2009 he taught at the University of Music and Performing Arts, Vienna as a professor, from 1993 to 2012 he was a professor at Cologne University of Music.
-In 2007 he was appointed head of the International Institute for Chamber Music at the Escuela Superior de Musica Reina Sofia in Madrid.
-In addition he teaches at several summer academies, including Pro Quartet Paris, Accademia Chighiana Siena and the Misqua Montreal.
+From 1963 to 2009 he taught at the University of Music and Performing Arts in Vienna.
+From 1993 to 2012, he was a professor at Cologne University of Music.
+In 2007, he was appointed head of the International Institute for Chamber Music at the Escuela Superior de Musica Reina Sofia in Madrid.
+In addition, he teaches at several summer academies, including Pro Quartet Paris, Accademia Chighiana Siena and the Misqua Montreal.

 Many of his students received international prizes, have become concertmasters in important orchestras, or made a name for themselves with solo careers.
 Moreover, among his students are String Quartets such as the Artemis, Aron, Aris, Belcea, Acies, Amaryllis, Casals, Cavaleri, Eliot, Fauré, Finzi, Notos, Minetti, Piatti, Simply, Schumann, van Kuijk, Vision, Voce and the Trio con brio, Atos, Eggner, Morgenstern, Zadig Trios.